 How to Care for Black Eyed Susan Vines

-This plant has some special needs so you will need a few tips on how to care for black-eyed Susan vines.
+This plant has some special needs so you’ll need a few tips on how to care for black-eyed Susan vines.

 Black-eyed Susan vine care outdoors is easy as long as you water moderately, give the plant a trellis and deadhead.
 You can prune it lightly in the higher zones where it grows as a perennial to keep the plant on the trellis or line.
 Young plants will benefit from plant ties to help them establish on their growing structure.